The Legacy of our Founder

 Coyness L. Ennix, Jr, M.D., FACS

 Born in Tennessee, Coyness L. Ennix, Jr, M.D, was the founder and Board Chairman of California Medicine Coalition.
 Dr. Ennix received his medical degree from Meharry Medical College, and his surgical training in thoracic and cardiovascular surgery at The Cleveland Clinic Educational Foundation in Ohio, and postgraduate cardiac surgery training at Baylor College of Medicine in Houston, Texas.
+He served on the Board of Trustees at his alma mater, Meharry Medical College, for the past decade.

 He was clear in his convictions and often cited his father, and growing up in front of Meharry Medical College as guiding forces in his relentless pursuit of justice.
 The Ennix family played a major role in Nashville, Tennessee to advance civil rights and health care access in the United States.
 His father, Coyness Ennix Sr. was one of 14 Black attorneys in Nashville and served as John Lewis' attorney.
 He was instrumental in getting John Lewis released from jail six times so he could continue the fight for a more inclusive and equitable society.
 Dr. Ennix has continued this legacy in Nashville serving on the board of trustees at Meharry Medical College for the past decade.